LexArts Finance and Equity Presentation

 Vice Mayor Dan Wu placed this item in Committee after LexArts faced blowback for an incident involving the selection of all white artists for an art placement project with Commerce Lexington.
 LexArts did not select the artists, but shared the announcement on Facebook and drew criticism for a historic lack of investment in artists of color.
 In placing the item in committee, Vice Mayor Wu also cited concerns about the organization’s finances.

-The presentation does not include any information about their previous fiscal year budgets, but does show a detailed chart of their $2.7 million revenue goal for FY25, and a list of grants they are awarding to various arts organizations in FY25.
+The presentation did not include any information about their previous fiscal year budgets, but does show a detailed chart of their $2.7 million revenue goal for FY25, and a list of grants they are awarding to various arts organizations in FY25.

-The presentation also outlines work LexArts has undertaken to support diversity in Lexington’s arts scene, including creating a new Diversity, Equity, and Inclusion Committee on their board and utilizing their Artist Registry to connect artists of color with funding and work opportunities.
+The presentation also outlined work LexArts has undertaken to support diversity in Lexington’s arts scene, including creating a new Diversity, Equity, and Inclusion Committee on their board and utilizing their Artist Registry to connect artists of color with funding and work opportunities.

 Disclaimer: CivicLex has been a grant recipient of LexArts on a number of occasions for various programs, including a $1,500 in FY25 for a Civic Artist in Residence program pilot.